rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

 Mule applications include several components such as connectors, which ensure that enterprises keep running fully-functional application networks without losing any data.
-To meet your business need to integrate applications in a hybrid environment, Mulesoft has many benefits for developers and system integrators.
+To meet your business need to integrate applications in a hybrid environment, MuleSoft has many benefits for developers and system integrators.

-### Mulesoft features
+### MuleSoft features

-In addition to conforming to OpenAPI Specifications (OAS)&mdash;the universal standards programming language interface for application programmer interfaces (APIs)&mdash;Mulesoft enables you to do the following tasks:
+In addition to conforming to OpenAPI Specifications (OAS)&mdash;the universal standards programming language interface for application programmer interfaces (APIs)&mdash;MuleSoft enables you to do the following tasks:

 - Create API fragments that developers can save to use in their applications.

 - Use the RESTful API Modeling Language (RAML), a common, vendor-neutral API language that many applications use.

-Mulesoft includes the following components:
+MuleSoft includes the following components:

 - **Anypoint Analytics**: Helps you to track API usage and governance, transaction data usage analytics, and service level agreement performance.